-In this study, primary data was collected.
-A standardized questionnaire was used to collect quantitative data from the respondents.
-The questionnaire was designed around the study's aims and included both closed-ended and open-ended questions.
+This study collected primary data.
+We used a standardized questionnaire to collect quantitative data from the respondents.
+We designed the questionnaire around the study's aims, incorporating both closed-ended and open-ended questions.
 The questionnaire was designed to gather information on the most frequently viewed media materials and their impact on Ghanaian youths' moral constructs.
-Data collection was subjected to stringent controls and processes were strictly followed to guarantee that the data collected was accurate, reliable, and valuable (Knapp & Mueller, 2010).
+Data collection was subjected to stringent controls, and processes were strictly followed to guarantee that the data collected was accurate, reliable, and valuable (Knapp & Mueller, 2010).

 During data collection, the researchers gave the respondents the questionnaire and instructed them on how to answer it.
-The researchers monitored the exercise and made sure respondents complied and answered the entire questions, which helped to reduce the chance of evaluator's bias.
-The questionnaire was self-administered and this procedure was repeated until the researchers had the required sample size.
+The researchers monitored the exercise and made sure respondents complied and answered the entire question, which helped reduce the chance of the evaluator's bias.
+The researchers self-administered the questionnaire, repeating this procedure until they achieved the required sample size.